hyperledger/fabric-ca/README.md

 ## Additional info

-## Profiling
-Fabric CA server can be profiled two ways, namely, using benchmarks and by retrieving profiling data from the server (at /debug/pprof/ endpoint) while running load.

-### Benchmarks
-You can profile the benchmarks by running `make bench-cpu` or `make bench-mem` commands.
-You can profile benchmarks in one package or all the packages using these make targets.
-For example, to profile benchmarks in the *lib* package, run: `make bench-cpu pkg=github.com/hyperledger/fabric-ca/lib`.
-This will create **bench-cpu.prof**, **lib.test** and **bench** files in the *lib* folder.
-The **bench** file will contain benchmark stats: bytes/operation, allocations/operation and nanoseconds/operation. **lib.test** file is the executable and **bench-cpu.prof** contains cpu profile information.
-To analyze the profile, run: `go tool pprof lib.test bench-cpu.prof`.
-Similarly, you can run `make bench-mem pkg=github.com/hyperledger/fabric-ca/lib` to perform memory profiling of the benchmarks in the *lib* package.
-The **bench-mem.prof** file contains memory profile information.

-If you run `make bench-cpu` or `make bench-mem` without *pkg* variable, benchmarks in each package are run with cpu or memory profiling.
-So, executable, benchmark output, and profile info files are created in each package folder.
-You need to analyze these profiles separately.

-### Whole server
+### Profiling Fabric CA server

 To enable profiling on the server, set the FABRIC_CA_SERVER_PROFILE_PORT environment variable to a valid, available port number and start the server.
 The server will start listening for profile requests at the */debug/pprof/* HTTP endpoint and the specified port.
 Then run `go tool pprof` with server's profiling URL (http://<server host>:<profiling port>/debug/pprof/<profile|heap|block>) as an argument, it will download and examine a live profile.

 You can start the server in the FVT image by running following docker command from the fabric-ca root directory: